-The thoughts keep coming.
-You’re constantly worrying, fretting, analyzing, and getting down on yourself.
-It’s just never-ending negative mind-chatter.
-Well, don’t feel hopeless and alone.
-Rumination is difficult to get a handle on, making it troubling for many of us.
-How ‘bout 10 ways to manage…
+The negative thoughts keep coming.
+You’re constantly worrying, fretting, and analyzing.
+But don’t feel hopeless and alone.
+Rumination is difficult to get a handle on, so let’s grab some help…

-Our friend is struggling.
-She looks like she’s lost in another world, doesn’t she?
-It’s one crippling thought after another.
-She has no idea what’s happening and she’s afraid – and ruminating about that.
+It’s one crippling thought after another and she has no idea what’s happening.
+She’s afraid – and even ruminating about that.

 What is rumination?